-During Semester-IV, the students need to submit an animation project prepared using techniques and tools taught during the course (Adobe Photoshop, Adobe Illustrator, Corel Draw, Adobe Flash, Adobe Premiere, Autodesk Maya and Adobe After effects).
+During Semester-IV, the students need to submit an animation assignment prepared using techniques and tools taught during the course (Adobe Photoshop, Adobe Illustrator, Corel Draw, Adobe Flash, Adobe Premiere, Autodesk Maya and Adobe After effects).

-Following points should be taken care of while working on project:
+Following points should be taken care of while working on assignment:

 - 1. Students can choose themselves the subject matter and scenes - 2.
 A project can be done jointly by maximum of two students - 3.
 Minimum of 750 frames - 4.
 Use at least two different software - 5.
 Effective use of cameras, focus on viewers' attention - 6.
-Project report showcasing the stages of the project
+A report showcasing the stages of the assignment undertaken